aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

 -------------------------

-    The ``--filter-clues`` Plugin filters redundant duplicated clues already contained in detected license and copyright texts and notices.
+    The ``--filter-clues`` Plugin filters redundant duplicated clues already contained in detected licenses, copyright texts and notices.

     ..
         [ToDo] Resolve Error and then Add content